zobayer-al-mahmud/Vehicle-License-Plate-Recognition-Parking-System/README.md

 ### 4) Provide inputs

-- Put your model weights at `weights/best.pt`
+- Put your model weights at `weights/best.pt` (custom-trained by me on Kaggle)
 - Put your input video/image under `data/`
 - Update `VIDEO_PATH` in `main.py` to point to your file